 - 1. Complete the online questionnaires at the beginning and end of Stoic Week. - 2.
-Follow the daily schedule, consisting of a passage for reflection and Stoic meditation morning and evening.
-At lunchtime, or at another time that is good for you, consider the Stoic exercise for that day.
+Follow the daily schedule, consisting of a passage for reflection and Stoic meditations for the morning and evening.
+At lunchtime, or another time more suitable for you, consider the Stoic exercise for that day.